House-shaped shrine: Format

 House-shaped reliquaries are constructed to resemble the roofs of early Christian churches. or those of a form similar to the intact 12th century Gallarus Oratory in County Kerry, Ireland, A number of scholars have suggested that the shapes were inspired by early tomb-art (specifically Roman and early medieval sarcophagus), rather than churches, also seen in their similarity to the caps-stones of some Insular high crosses.
 Some Scandinavian examples are lined with runic inscriptions, suggesting pagan or secular functions.
-The sides of an example found in a grave for a woman at Sunndal, Norway, are decorated with opposing pairs of birds heads.
+The sides of an example found in a grave for a woman at Sunndal Municipality, Norway, are decorated with opposing pairs of birds heads.

-The shrines are typically built from a wooden core (usually from yew wood) lined with metal plates of bronze or sliver.
+The shrines are typically built from a wooden core (usually from yew wood) lined with metal plates of bronze or silver.
 The two long sides are typically decorated with relief metal work, while the narrow sides have pairs of decorative bosses.
 The high-pitched, usually sloped "roof"s are held together by ridge-poles and hinged lids secured by a sliding pin which when opened give access to the wooden core and its relic.
 Of the 8–9th century examples, only the Lough Erne Shrine has straight rather than sloped sides.
 A number of art historians, including Rachel Moss of Trinity College Dublin, classify them into three broad types: those with a wooden core encased by metal plates, those consisting of wooden boxes decorated with metal ornaments, and fully metal shrines.
 They typically have cross on the main face, surrounded by large rock crystal gems or other semi-precious stones, while the spaces between the arms of the cross contain more varied decorations, they show imagery associated with their saint.
 The gems are always light coloured; their transparency was intended to give the viewer the impression that they could "look-through" to the relic in the interior.
 The sides of most examples are decorated with interlace, and many contain animal ornamentation.

 They are larger than the similar, but a few centuries later, book-shaped shrines (cumdachs) and are mostly larger than the relics they were built to contain.
 The Lough Erne shrine is 16 cm high, 17.7 cm wide and has a depth of 7.8 cm, making it the largest known Irish reliquary casket.

 A modified version of the shape, more usually called a chasse, remained popular for reliquaries in mainland Europe until the Late Middle Ages; a well known example is the Shrine of the Three Kings in Cologne Cathedral.
 These were probably intended to represent, or at least evoke, coffins or mausolea rather than houses or churches, and the ends are most often vertical rather than sloping.